Max Carl: 1980s

 Carl released a second solo album, Max, in 1980.

 Throughout the 1980s, Carl immersed himself in session work, singing and/or playing on albums by artists such as Elton John, Dan Fogelberg, Bonnie Raitt, Don Henley, Glenn Frey, Timothy B. Schmit, Bette Midler, and Kenny Loggins.
 In 1982, he also formed what started as a 1960s R&B cover band, eventually named Jack Mack and the Heart Attack.
 Featuring a four-piece horn section, the band played classic R&B, Soul and also incorporated some Max Carl-penned original R&B-styled songs into their repertoire, including the classic "Cardiac Party."
 Their Thursday night residency at the Club Lingerie in Hollywood was legendary.
 After Max Carl left the band, Jack Mack was no longer a “cover band,” became the Late Show band, and appeared in many TV shows and movies, including the cult classic, Tuff Turf.

 In addition to performing, Carl also found time during the mid-1980s to compose tunes for various movie soundtracks, performing on many of them as well.
 Films such as Spring Break (1983), Police Academy (1984), Grandview, U.S.A.
 (1984), Tuff Turf (1985), and Doin' Time (1985) include his compositions.
 In 1986, he would co-write "Come and Follow Me" as a duet with Marcy Levy (Marcella Detroit), which played during the closing credits of the movie Short Circuit.
 He also performed the theme song to the 1987 animated series Spiral Zone.

 Meanwhile, in 1984, Carl left Jack Mack and the Heart Attack to record his third solo album.
 Unlike the first two solo albums, The Circle would be released under his stage name Max Carl.
 The album's title track would be included on the soundtrack for the John Hughes film Weird Science.
 Later that same year, Carl was invited to join .38 Special, a request that he eventually accepted.

 Carl rehearsed with the band frequently, and by 1988, he joined forces with the southern rock stylings of .38 Special.
-That year, the band would release the Rock & Roll Strategy album, which included the Cal Curtis/Jeff Carlisi tune that Carl reworked (earning him an additional writing credit) into "Second Chance," featuring Carl on lead vocals.
+That year, the band would release the Rock & Roll Strategy album, which included the Cal Curtis/Jeff Carlisi tune that Carl reworked (earning him an additional writing credit) his personal experience into "Second Chance," featuring Carl on lead vocals.
 "Second Chance" introduced .38 Special into a whole new market when it reached the top of the Adult Contemporary chart in early 1989.